 - How may I help your cause?

 We raise funds for projects and basic overheads.
-We also encourage enthusiasts and experts to help us as Honorary Advisors, and to step forward with project ideas.
-We are alays looking enthusiastic and committed new Trustees with particular skills such as communications, IT and finance.
+We also encourage enthusiasts and experts to help us as Honorary Advisors and to step forward with project ideas.
+We are always looking for enthusiastic and committed new Trustees with particular skills such as communications, IT and finance.

 - How may I get in touch?